elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.22.5 - 2024-01-02 =
+- Re-add 410 in the redirection module.
+In this case, show correct 410 header instead of making redirect because 410 means the content is gone and no longer available.
+[See this tutorial](https://wpslimseo.com/deleting-website-content-seo-best-practices/) for more details.
+- Add filters `slim_seo_admin_columns_post` and `slim_seo_admin_columns_term` to hide admin columns for post types and taxonomies.
+- Do not reload page when adding new redirects.

 = 3.22.4 - 2023-12-06 =
 - Fix migrating Woo's product categories from SEOPress (#107)